-For years, there have been investigative reports on TV that go to great lengths to expose scams in the contractor and repair services industry.
+For years, investigative reports on TV have gone to great lengths to expose scams in the contractor and repair services industry.
 Over one-third of homeowners worry about fraud when they’re scheduling repairs.
-At Quality Overhead Door, we want to make sure we do our part to educate our customers of the past, present and future on how to avoid a garage door scam with their next maintenance or service repair.
+At Quality Overhead Door, we want to make sure we do our part to educate our customers on how to avoid a garage door scam with their next maintenance or service repair.

 Scammers seek out vulnerable, unsuspecting customers to try to steal your hard-earned money.
 As a family-owned business, we treat our customers’ homes with the same respect as our own.
 We’ve created this guide to help protect you and your family from fraudulent service providers.

 Staying vigilant and informed can help you recognize suspicious business practices.
 These tips will help you identify scammers and shady businesses that may try to take advantage of you.
 You’ll also find helpful ideas and online resources to make the process of avoiding a scam as easy as possible.